Efficiency Tuning

 Exploiting conjugacy

-Continuing the model from the previous section, the conjugacy of the beta prior and binomial sampling distribution allow the model to be further optimized to the following equivalent form.
+Continuing the model from the previous section, the conjugacy of the beta prior and binomial distribution allow the model to be further optimized to the following equivalent form.

 theta ~ beta(alpha + sum(y), beta + N - sum(y));